joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 Use statement parameters and avoid concatenating (dynamically generating) SQL
 Using parameters, and avoiding dynamically built SQL statements, means that the same SQL statement text is used each time a statement is executed.
-Consequently, it’s much easier to test your statements and limit the possible variation.
+Consequently, it's much easier to test your statements and limit the possible variation.
 If you must dynamically generate a SQL statement, keep the dynamic parts of the statement to a minimum.
-Also, carefully validate any user input to make sure it won’t cause syntax errors.
+Also, carefully validate any user input to make sure it won't cause syntax errors.

 To recover from a syntax error, an application would need complex logic to be able to examine a SQL statement and correct its syntax.
 By following the